Polynomial growth of holomorphic extensions of orbit maps of $K$-finite vectors at the boundary of the crown: Distributional limits at the boundary of the crown

 \subsection{Analytic vectors of slow growth}

 In this subsection, we consider strongly continuous one-parameter groups on topological vector spaces and holomorphic extensions of orbit maps of weakly analytic vectors.
-First, we discuss the special case of Banach-representation, which is the motivation for this section.
+First, we discuss the special case of Banach representations, which is the motivation for this section.
 Fix a Banach space $X$ and a strongly continuous representation $\pi:\R\to B(X)^\times$.
 The following definition is motivated by the definition for holomorphic functions on CR manifolds that grow at most polynomially as they approach an edge (cf. \cite[Section \S 7.2]{BER99}).
-We will elaborate on this further in the following subsection. \begin{defin} \rm{Let $\beta>0$ and suppose $v\in X$ is an analytic vector for the representation $\pi$, for which the orbit map $\pi^v:\R\to X,\;t\mapsto \pi(t)v$ extends to a holomorphic map on the strip $\cS_{\pm \beta}.$ We denote this set of such vectors by $X_\beta^\omega$.
+We will elaborate on this further in the following subsection. \begin{defin} \rm{Let $(\pi,X)$ be a Banach representation of $\R$.
+Suppose $v\in X$ is an analytic vector of $\pi$, for which the orbit map extends to a holomorphic map on the strip $\cS_{\pm \beta}$, for $\beta>0$.
+We denote this set of such vectors by $X_\beta^\omega$.
 We say that $v\in X_\beta^\omega$ has \textit{slow growth} on $\cS_{\pm \beta}$ if there exist $C> 0$ and $N\geq 0$ such that